 The first week transitioning off sugar, grains, and high carb foods did some freaky things physically, but mentally I did way better than expected.
 The second I made the decision to try this, I read everything I could on the evils of sugar and wheat, until sugar and any foods that spiked blood sugar became poison in my mind.
 Basically, I brainwashed myself.
 If you think you can’t get off sugar, do some googling.
 Scare yourself into going full bore.

-Dedication is KEY
+Dedication is A MUST.

 And by the way, with your palate changed, things like these sweet potato ricotta pancakes–made with no sweetener or flour at all–totally satisfy.
 Someone asked if I use alternate sweeteners like Stevia or Erythritol.
 Nope.
 I have no desire to poke the sweet-tooth bear, and I think substitute sweeteners might do that.
 Really, you don’t need them.